splunk/splunk-operator/docs/Examples.md

 ### Cluster Services

-The creation of `SearchHeadCluster`, `ClusterMaster`, `MonitoringConsole`, and `IndexerCluster` resources also creates corresponding Kubernetes services:
+The creation of `SearchHeadCluster`, `ClusterManager`, `MonitoringConsole`, and `IndexerCluster` resources also creates corresponding Kubernetes services:

 ```
 $ kubectl get svc